mrabdsaif/reading-notes/README.md

 Any number that refers to an Issue or Pull Request will be automatically converted into a link.
 # Using @ in this language allows you to mention their and to get back to you
 # Any word appear like this  (like ~~this~~) this means it will be crossed out
-# GitHub supports emoji thats mean you van add them emojisheet [emojisheet] (http:/www.google.com)
+# GitHub supports emoji thats mean you van add them emojisheet [emojisheet](http:/www.google.com)